 All the graduate students enrolled in the PhD Program in Applied Economics must be reviewed each year to track the progress of their work, in the fulfilment of the UAB normative in reference to European Higher Education Area (EHEA) PhD programs.

 The PhD academic board approves and announces each year the annual schedule of the follow-up sessions.
 The progress of each PhD student will be assessed by a specific committee composed of three members: two common members for all committees plus a third expert, who will be selected according to the research field of the thesis’s candidate.

 The possible evaluation results are: “favourable”, “favourable with observations” and “non-favourable”.
 A “favourable with observations” evaluation involves the requirement to the student to take into account the formulated remarks.
 In the report of the following year, the student must indicate how the required changes have been taken into account.
-A “non-favourable” assessment involves to be expelled from the PhD program (in the case of students subject to the RD99/2011, the ones registered after 2014–2015, they could register to be reassessed by March of the following year).
+If the assessment is “non-favourable", the student should register to be reassessed by March of the following year.

 Content of the research report

 The research report presented by the student must have a common structure, composed of the next parts:

 - A description of the objectives of the thesis, the degree of their achievement and the progress (during the current academic course) to meet these objectives.
 The working calendar and the projected calendar to complete the thesis must be delivered as well.
 Maximum space: 5 pages.

 - A report of the academic activities (during the current academic course) including attended seminars and “lunch seminars”, congresses, seminars, courses, research visits, etc. Maximum space: 3 pages.
 The students must justify the fulfilment of the compulsory activities of the program.